SpektraSystems/AZ-900/technical_deep_dive/Module1:_Explore_Azure_portal_and_understand _Cloud _Concepts_(15-20%)-readme.md

 There are some important factors to consider when defining your resource group:

 •	All the resources in your group should share the same lifecycle.
 You deploy, update, and delete them together.
 If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.

 •	Each resource can only exist in one resource group.
-•	You can add or remove a resource to a resource group at any time.
-•	You can move a resource from one resource group to another group.

 •	A resource group can contain resources that are located in different regions.

 •	A resource group can be used to scope access control for administrative actions.

 3.	**Azure Cloud Shell:**